Courses

 Provides chemical engineers with the theoretical and mathematical framework necessary to approach quantum mechanical problems in engineering, while also making explicit ties to the chemical engineering undergraduate core curriculum.

-Professor Vince Holmberg / Autumn 2024
+Professor Eric Stuve / Autumn 2025

 CHEM 485 + 585: Electronic Structure and Application of Materials